manasa-mugdha/breast-cancer-survival-prediction/README.md

 <h2>Prediction:</h2>
 The trained model performs predictions on sample features representing a patient and displays the predicted patient survival status.

-**Note: This script assumes the presence of the dataset file "BRCA.csv" in the same directory.
-Users can modify the feature mapping and adjust the model parameters as needed for their specific analysis.**
+<h3>Note: This script assumes the presence of the dataset file "BRCA.csv" in the same directory.
+Users can modify the feature mapping and adjust the model parameters as needed for their specific analysis.</h3>